wwall3r/blog/src/lib/posts/making-a-website.md

 #### Intrinsic Design

-Because this is something I'd like to learn about.
+Because this is something I'd like to learn more about.
 The vast majority of projects, off-the-shelf design systems, and styling libraries over the last 15 years have targeted Responsive Design with breakpoints at various sizes.
 Intrinsic Design says we can do something smoother without using breakpoint cases.

-A blog doesn't typically have nearly as many components as a full-blown app, but I'm going to attempt to roll my own design system to see how that feels.
+A blog doesn't typically have nearly as many components as a full-blown app, but I'm going to attempt to roll my own design system with that in mind to see how it feels.

 #### Deployment